TheEliteOneShot/ps_byte_flipper/README.md

+# Best solution for sending files as text
+The best way to send files is now called the [FileByter](https://github.com/TheEliteOneShot/FileByter).

 # Introduction
 Does your file keep getting blocked during file transfer?
 Is it impossible to install new software but Powershell scripting is available?
 Introducing the powershell ByteFlipper: the last resort for attempting to bypass useless security protocols.